Building strong connections with others is essential to life as a parent

 We have two ears and only one mouth so we should listen twice as much as we speak, but we rarely do.
 More often, when someone is speaking, we are only waiting for our turn to speak rather than listening to what they have to say.

 Listening is more than just hearing the words that someone says.
-When you listen, try to understand the person talking.
+When we listen, we should be trying to understand the person talking.
 When they have finished speaking, ask yourself: what was the meaning that they were trying to get across?
 What were they feeling as they spoke?
 What is important to them?
 Then ask any questions that you need to that will help clarify their meaning.

 Unlike hugging, cuddling is not defined by arms and bodies connecting in a specific way.
 Cuddling could be anything from touching foreheads together, leaning against each other, or sitting side by side with an arm around someone.

-Mistakes happen and when someone says “I’m sorry,” harbouring resentment will only make you unhappy.
-Punishing that person by withholding forgiveness will eventually eat away at your own inner peace.
+Mistakes happen and when someone says “I’m sorry,” harbouring resentment will only make us unhappy.
+Punishing that person by withholding forgiveness will eventually eat away at our own inner peace.

-Forgiveness releases the tension between you and allows you to start over.
-You may need a period of rebuilding trust, which can be painful, but you’re starting by accepting that this person is a human being.
+Forgiveness releases the tension between two people and allows them to start over.
+There may be need of a period of rebuilding trust, which can be painful, but start by accepting that this person is a human being.
 Forgiveness is what you would want if you made a mistake, so give someone else this gift.

 They say that laughter is the best medicine and whether or not we need it for healing, we should definitely be laughing more often.